 If you want to know whether lead-based paint is on a home, building or other structure, hire a Vermont-certified lead inspector or risk assessor to conduct a lead inspection or risk assessment.
 A lead inspection determines the presence or absence of lead-based paint on painted or coated surfaces.
 A risk assessment identifies lead hazards from deteriorated paint, dust and bare soil, and ways to control the lead hazards.

 Test kits for lead in drinking water can be purchased from the Health Department Laboratory.
 Find out more about testing for lead in drinking water

 Under Vermont law, only licensed contractors are allowed to perform asbestos abatement activities and must follow the regulations regarding the handling and disposing of asbestos-containing materials.

 Unsafe handling of asbestos-containing materials often leads to the need for asbestos cleanup by a Vermont-licensed asbestos contractor.

 Under Vermont law, contractors are required to use lead-safe work practices.

 Prohibited practices may be allowed if specifically authorized in writing by the Health Department.
-Depending on the property and the work being performed, EMP (Essential Maintenance Practices) or RRP (Repair, Renovation, or Paint) certification may be required.
+Depending on the property and the work being performed, Inspection, Repair and Cleaning (IRC) Practices or Renovation, Repair, Painting and Maintenance (RRPM) certification may be required.